Willem VI of Horne: Siege of Altena Castle

 While Regent Albert could declare the retraction of the fief of Altena, this did not mean that Willem VI lost control of his fief.
 The count had to invade the area in order to take control.
-In May 1387 Albert of Bavaria and his son Willem van Oostervant and a small army of 500 men went to Woudrichem.
+In May 1387, Albert of Bavaria and his son Willem van Oostervant and a small army of 500 men went to Woudrichem.
 Willem van Oostervant was then declared Lord of Altena by force.

 Altena Castle still resisted.
 The siege of the castle was left to some commanders.
-By 22 May 1387 a truce till mid-August had been concluded.
+By 22 May 1387, a truce till mid-August had been concluded.
 The truce seems to have been of the type that the besieged would surrender if no help arrived before that date, but this is a guess.
 Soon after, Willem van Oostervant gained full control of Altena and its castle.

 Last phase

-In 1389 John III, Duke of Bavaria, a younger son of Albert of Bavaria became Prince-Bishop of Liège.
+In 1389, John III, Duke of Bavaria, a younger son of Albert of Bavaria became Prince-Bishop of Liège.
 John quickly confirmed the grant of Horne and Kortessem to Willem VI.
 However, John did end some other rights that Willem had gained during the reign of Jan van Arkel.

 Willem VI probably transferred his lands to his son in 1405.
 Willem VI was still alive in 1417.
 However the details of the conclusion of the marriage contract between his daughter Oda and Jan van Ghemen make it likely that he was either ill or dementing at the time.
 Which could in turn explain the early handover in 1405.

+Other sources claim that Willem VI was killed on 25 October 1415 in the Battle of Agincourt.